Skip to main content

 await OftTools.createSetPeerIx(

-peer.peerAddress, // peer address
+peer.peerAddress, // Peer EVM address converted to bytes32

 ),